sagizty/Multi-Stage-Hybrid-Transformer/README.md

 All implimentation details are setted as the default hyperparameter in the ArgumentParser in the end of our code.

 The colab script along with its tensorboard-runs are presented for your convenience.
 The detailed results are avaliable in the archieve.

+# Usage Notice:

+If you want to use our code, disable notifyemali because we trained our model with this email tool to receive the records.
+Since our account is private, we suggest you to set notifyemail backend information yourself before use '-- enable_notify'.

+The trained models and the dataset are not available publicly due to the requirement of Peking Union Medical College Hospital (PUMCH).